Laws of Quantum Programming: Algebraic Laws for Quantum Circuits

 \subsection{Basic Laws}

 Let us first present some basic laws for quantum circuits.
 For readability, the proofs of them are postponed to the Appendix.
-Our first proposition shows a group of laws for quantum if-statements.
+Our first proposition shows a group of laws for quantum $\kif$-statements.